parcel-bundler/website/src/getting-started/migration.md

 ### Babel

 Like Parcel 1, Parcel 2 automatically detects `.babelrc` and other Babel config files.
-However, if you're only using `@babel/preset-env`, `@babel/preset-typescript`, `@babel/preset-react`, and `@babel/preset-flow`, Babel may no longer be necessary.
+However, if you're only using `@babel/preset-env`, `@babel/preset-typescript`, and `@babel/preset-react`, Babel may no longer be necessary.
 Parcel supports all of these features automatically without a Babel config, and Parcel's default transpiler is much faster than Babel.

 If you only use the above presets, you can delete your Babel config entirely.
 This will use Parcel's default transpiler instead, which should improve your build performance significantly.
 Make sure to configure `browserslist` in your `package.json` to match the targets previously used by `@babel/preset-env`.